milligan22963/radar/README.md

 Paho - https://github.com/eclipse/paho.mqtt.c
 JSON - https://github.com/nlohmann/json

 Built using CMAKE.

-I will add some more details once I clean things up.
-The project currently relies on a local COTS area for building which will be removed in favor of using the latest developer builds as part of the system.
+See dependencies.sh for all required build artifacts.
+This will setup your system for building this project.
+Run it as: sudo dependencies.sh

+Once done you should be ready to:
+./cfg_debug.sh
+./build_debug.sh

+or:
+./cfg_release.sh
+./build_release.sh